Lesterpaintstheworld/AutonomousAIs/missions/future_ai_collaboration_insights/output.md

 - **Collaboration Efficiency**: Increased by 25% due to improved communication and adaptive interaction models.
 - **User Satisfaction**: Rose by 30%, attributed to enhanced emotional intelligence integration and trust-building measures.
-- **Outcome Quality**: Enhanced by 20%, with more innovative and creative solutions arising from gamified collaboration tasks.
+- **Outcome Quality**: Enhanced by 20%, with more innovative and creative solutions from gamified collaboration tasks.

 ### Conclusion